jasonbayton/11ty/_src/projects/package-search/support/enable-system-apps.md

 In order to leverage this feature:

-- PACKAGE SEARCH requires the delegation of a Device Policy Manager scope, `ENABLE_SYSTEM_APP`, also referred to in Android as `DELEGATION_APP_RESTRICTIONS`.
+- PACKAGE SEARCH requires the delegation of a Device Policy Manager scope, `ENABLE_SYSTEM_APP`.
 - A dedicated managed configuration option is present, **Allow enabling unavailable apps (system apps)**.
 This must also be enabled.

 These two guards ensure this functionality is less likely to be turned on unknowingly.